whitehead/plaac/cli/README.md

     java -version

-If java is not installed, it can be downloaded from http://www.java.com
+If java is not installed, it can be downloaded from http://www.java.com.  **Note as of PLAAC 1.1.0, Java 11 is the minimum supported version of Java**

 The plotting routines are written in R, and to call them from the command-line requires the R scripting front-end ```Rscript```, which is included with many installations of R.  To check whether it is already installed, open a terminal or command prompt and type: